Memos - SSRF (CVE-2024-29030)

 CrowdSec has been tracking this vulnerability and its exploits since 24th of September 2025.

-Data from the CrowdSec community indicates that exploitation of CVE-2024-29030 is highly selective and intelligence-driven.
-Threat actors use advanced reconnaissance and carefully choose their targets, often as part of sophisticated campaigns or advanced persistent threat operations.
+CrowdSec network observations suggest that most exploitation of CVE-2024-29030 involves focused reconnaissance to identify viable targets.
+Attackers typically tailor their campaigns based on system exposure and configuration.
+It is unlikely that a given attack is accidental.
 Additionally, according to week-over-week analysis by CrowdSec, exploitation of CVE-2024-29030 is surging.
 Attack volumes are spiking well above historical norms, indicating widespread and escalating interest from threat actors.
 CVE-2024-29030 is currently experiencing high visibility and active exploitation across the internet.

 Attackers exploit the /o/get/resource endpoint by supplying a crafted url parameter to trigger server-side requests, enabling enumeration of internal network resources.